NCAS-CMS/cf-python/docs/source/tutorial.rst

-The `~Field.apply_masking` method of the field construct utilises as many of the ``missing_value``, ``_FillValue``, ``valid_min``, ``valid_max``, and ``valid_range`` properties as are present and may be used on any construct, not just those that have been read from datasets.
+The `~Field.apply_masking` method of the field construct utilises as many of the ``missing_value``, ``_FillValue``, ``valid_min``, ``valid_max``, and ``valid_range`` properties as are present and may be used on any construct, not only those that have been read from datasets.

 ----